Updated: May 7

 Such a beautiful plant surely has to have beneficial properties!
 Besides brightening any garden it gives us sunflower oil which is light with softening, nourishing, regenerating qualities and is suitable for all skin types.
 It is rich in vitamin E and omega 3 & 6 fatty acids.
 Omega 3 and 6 belong to the family of essential fatty acids.
 These are essential to human health but the human body cannot synthesise them on its own.

 Sunflower oil is an excellent cosmetic ingredient.
-It is known to help with healing of epidermal damage, including wounds and acne.
+It is known to help with the healing of epidermal damage, including wounds and acne.
 It has anti-inflammatory properties and replenishes the skin barrier and helps reduce transepidermal water loss.

 Sunflower oil is commonly used as the base oil for herbal macerations such as Calendula because it is such a versatile oil and has minimal odour.
 It can also be used on its own or in combination with other botanical or essential oils.